dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.21 - Lerp position attributes of buffer geometries](/2022/07/01/threejs-examples-lerp-geo/)

 This is a project centered around the idea of lerping the points  of a position attribute of one buffer geometry to another one.
+When doing so it is generally a good idea to make sure that the count of points in each geometry is the same.
+However it is not just the count of points that is of concern, but also the order in which they are.
+Also I have found that it is a good idea to do this with non indexed geometry as well.

 I have made a few projects actually that are this kind of deal in one form or another.
 Maybe my best example of this would be my many object tweening example where the aim is to do what I am doing with this project, but with many sets of geometries at the same time.

 ### [ 2.22 - Lines Group Module ](/2022/06/10/threejs-examples-lines-deterministic/)